EstiaanJ/dndwikibackup/Tech-Level.md

 # Notes and Considerations
 General Artificial Inteligence and Sentient Artificial Inteligence are notably missing as technological milestones because:
 - AI tends to come up at different times for different civlizations
-- Once AI arises there tends to be an exponential climb in technological progress and in particular AI technology.
+- Once GAI arises there tends to be an exponential climb in technological progress and in particular AI technology.
 Growth is especially explosive when AI start imrpoving themselves more quickly than the creators could.
 See [GAI Explosion Filter](/GAI_Explosion_Filter).
 In practice this climb is more of a logistics curve (https://en.wikipedia.org/wiki/Logistic_function)